sakaiproject/sakai/samigo/docs/README.import_export.txt

   b.
 Multiple choice single correct and multiple correct questions lose answer-specific feedback.
 (Correct and incorrect feedback retained.)
 SAK-2777.
   c.
 Blank space is lost in question text for the file upload question.
+(E.g. " Blank space is lost in question text. " becomes "Blank space is lost in question text.")
   d.
 More than two successive question marks in imported/exported questions will be lost (e.g. "Does this question have too many question marks?????") will reimport as "Does this question have too many question marks???").